vespa-engine/blog/_posts/2023-11-30-scaling-personal-ai-assistants-with-streaming-mode.md

     [NodeWithScore(node=TextNode(id_='id:assistant:calendar:g=bergum@vespa.ai:1', embedding=None, metadata={'matchfeatures': {'freshness(timestamp)': 0.9232447273662552, 'nativeRank(subject)': 0.11907024479392506, 'query(threshold)': 0.8, 'cosine': 0.8872983644178517, 'keywords_and_freshness': 1.1606592237923947}, 'subject': 'Dentist Appointment', 'body': 'Dentist appointment at 2023-12-04 at 09:30 - 1 hour duration'}, excluded_embed_metadata_keys=[], excluded_llm_metadata_keys=[], relationships={}, hash='b30948011cbe9bbf29135384efbc72f85a6eb65113be0eb9762315a022f11ba1', text='Dentist Appointment Dentist appointment at 2023-12-04 at 09:30 - 1 hour duration ', start_char_idx=None, end_char_idx=None, text_template='{metadata_str}\n\n{content}', metadata_template='{key}: {value}', metadata_seperator='\n'), score=0.03278688524590164),
      NodeWithScore(node=TextNode(id_='id:assistant:mail:g=bergum@vespa.ai:2', embedding=None, metadata={'matchfeatures': {'freshness(timestamp)': 0.9232447273662552, 'nativeRank(subject)': 0.11907024479392506, 'query(threshold)': 0.8, 'cosine': 0.9049836898369259, 'keywords_and_freshness': 1.1347827754290507}, 'subject': 'Dentist Appointment Reminder', 'body': 'Dear Jo Kristian ,\nThis is a reminder for your upcoming dentist appointment on 2023-12-04 at 09:30.
 Please arrive 15 minutes early.\nBest regards,\nDr.
 Dentist'}, excluded_embed_metadata_keys=[], excluded_llm_metadata_keys=[], relationships={}, hash='21c501ccdc6e4b33d388eefa244c5039a0e1ed4b81e4f038916765e22be24705', text='Dentist Appointment Reminder Dear Jo Kristian ,\nThis is a reminder for your upcoming dentist appointment on 2023-12-04 at 09:30.
 Please arrive 15 minutes early.\nBest regards,\nDr.
 Dentist ', start_char_idx=None, end_char_idx=None, text_template='{metadata_str}\n\n{content}', metadata_template='{key}: {value}', metadata_seperator='\n'), score=0.03278688524590164)]

-The above query retrieved results from both sources and blended the results from the two sources using the per schema rank-profile score.
-At runtime, we can adjust scores depending on, e.g., query context categorization.
-Another possibility is using generative LLMs to predict which sources to include and how they should be blended before the next step in the RAG pipeline.
+The above query retrieved results from both sources and blended the results from the two sources using the per schema profile scores.
+At runtime, we can adjust scores per source, depending on, e.g., query context categorization.
+Another possibility is using generative LLMs to predict which sources to include.

 ### Summary
 This tutorial leveraged Vespa's streaming mode to store and retrieve personal data.
 Vespa streaming mode is a unique capability, allowing for building highly cost-efficient RAG applications for personal data.

-Our focus extended to the practical application of LLamaIndex retrievers, connecting them seamlessly with a Vespa app to build generative AI pipelines.
+Our focus extended to the practical application of custom LLamaIndex retrievers, connecting LLamaIndex seamlessly with a Vespa app to build advanced generative AI pipelines.

-By utilizing multiple Vespa schemas, we demonstrated the seamless blending and federation of query results from diverse data sources, specifically in building RAG applications over personal mail and calendar data.
+The tutorial also demonstrated the seamless blending and federation of query results from multiple data sources (multi-index RAG).
+We can easily envision adding more sources or schemas, for example, to track chat message history (long-term memory) in the context of a single user, offering a simple and industry-leading cost-efficient way to store and search personal context.

-For those eager to learn more about Vespa, join the [Vespa community on Slack](https://vespatalk.slack.com/) to exchange insights, seek assistance, or just stay updated on the latest developments.
+For those eager to learn more about Vespa, join the [Vespa community on Slack](https://vespatalk.slack.com/) to exchange ideas, seek assistance, or just stay updated on the latest Vespa developments.